chris - Fotolia

 Here are five steps you can follow to ensure a smooth transition during a SharePoint Online migration.

 1. Analyze.
-The step is to create an inventory content and decide what to move.
+The first step is to create an inventory content and decide what to move.
 Relevant content that is still in use can move to Office 365, and you can toss outdated, nonrelevant content.

 You should also take stock of what customizations are in place in the on-premises system.